-HRINSTA Value Description 1 Interview 2 Type A Noninterview: These records represent households that were eligible for the CPS but were not interviewed because no one was home, household members were temporarily absent, etc. 3 Type B Noninterview: These represent sample addresses determined to be ineligible for the CPS by virtue of being vacant, demolished, nonresidential, etc. 4 Type C Noninterview: See explanation for Type B above.
+- 1 = Interview - 2 = Type A Noninterview (These records represent households that were eligible for the December 2017 CPS interview but were not interviewed because no one was home, household members were temporarily absent, etc.) - 3 = Type B Noninterview (These records represent sample addresses determined to be temporarily ineligible for the CPS by virtue of being vacant, nonresidential, etc. These households could become eligible for a CPS interview.) - 4 = Type C Noninterview (These records represent sample addresses determined to be ineligible for CPS by virtue of a permanent change such as demolition, condemnation, etc. These addresses will not be visited again for CPS interviews.)

-By combining the values of PRPERTYP (1-3) and HRINTSTA (2-4), the number of records can be determined.
+By combining the values of PRPERTYP (1-3) and HRINTSTA (2-4) the number of records can be determined.